- Yale Law School (J.D., 1980) Editor of the Yale Law Journal

 - Stanford University (A.B., 1977), with distinction and honors

 David Nimmer is of counsel to Irell & Manella LLP in Los Angeles, California.
-He also served as a visiting Professor at University of California, Los Angeles Law School and Distinguished Scholar at the Berkeley Center for Law and Technology.
+He also serves as Professor from Practice at University of California, Los Angeles Law School and Distinguished Scholar at the Berkeley Center for Law and Technology.
 In 2000, he was elected to the American Law Institute.

 Prof. Nimmer represents clients in the entertainment, publishing, and high-technology fields.
-He gave congressional testimony on behalf of the United States Telephone Association in 1997 and the National Association of Broadcasters in 1992, and Parliamentary testimony on behalf of the Combined Newspaper and Magazine Copyright Committee of Australia in Sydney in 1993.
+He gave congressional testimony at the invitation of the House Judiciary Committee in 2014; on behalf of the United States Telephone Association in 1997; and on behalf of the National Association of Broadcasters in 1992; he also delivered Parliamentary testimony on behalf of the Combined Newspaper and Magazine Copyright Committee of Australia in Sydney in 1993.